Why Connect Telegram to AI?

 Verification: You should have two values - a numeric API ID and a 32-character API Hash.

-Step 2: Generating the Session String (~3-5 min)
+Step 2: Generate the Session String (~3-5 min)

 A session string is an encrypted token of your Telegram session.
 It allows the application to act on your behalf without re-entering a code on every launch.